Varian-s-Unreal-Plugins/OmniToolbox/README.md

 There are many features that are very impactful, but are too small to warrant their own plugin.
 This toolbox is essentially my collection of those features.

 Highlights include:
-- Quickly and easily add any asset into the content browser's context menu through UCLASS meta properties or config settings for blueprints.
+- Quickly and easily add any asset into the content browser's context menu by simply adding a interface.
-- Improved thumbnail renderer, including blueprint support.
+- Assets can easily control their own thumbnails through a universal thumbnail renderer.
 - Many C++ functions exposed to Blueprint, such as async traces, gameplay tag utility functions.
 - Useful tools and features too small to warrant their own plugin, such as Float Providers.
 - Useful macro's and utilities to simplify C++ code.